-The theme of this year’s “Space Week” is to commemorate the 50 years since mankind first landed on the moon.
+The theme of this year's "Space Week" will be to commemorate 50 years since man first landed on the moon.